NiryoRobotics/ned_ros/sphinx_doc/source/stack/high_level/niryo_robot_led_ring.rst

       - Default value

    *  - ``led_count``
-      - Number of LED pixels in the Led Ring
+      - Number of LED pixels in the LED Ring
       - 30
    *  - ``led_pin``
       - | Raspberry Pi GPIO pin connected to the pixels